Formal negotiations to begin with RendezVous LeBreton Group

 - The level of conditionality and the financial terms proposed by the proponent would need to be addressed in negotiations.

 The NCC will now work with the RendezVous LeBreton Group, with the objective of reaching an agreement on the terms and conditions governing the future development of LeBreton Flats.
 The final agreement will be submitted to the federal government for approval.
-The Negotiation Team will report back to the Board of Directors with a status update in November 2016.

 Once the federal approval process is completed, the project will shift its emphasis to the municipal sphere, where citizens will have additional opportunities to engage in the process.